 If you’re looking for an all-natural, non-GMO, preservative-free treat for your dog, look no further than elk antlers chews.

 If you’re not familiar with these natural dog chews, we’ve compiled some of the most common questions and answers to help you get acquainted.
-We’ve also detailed some of the best selling elk antler chews available on Amazon to purchase for your pup.
+We’ve also detailed some of the best selling elk antler chews available online to purchase for your pup.

 Why Elk Antlers?

 First and foremost, elk antlers are used as dog chews because there are actually quite a few of them laying around n nature!

 Every year, wild elk shed their antlers due to seasonal and hormonal changes.
 It’s completely natural; it’s just what elk do, similar to how a snake sheds its skin.
 The shed antlers sit on the ground until something or someone comes along and picks them up.

 Someone, somewhere discovered that these elk antlers could serve as a great alternative to plastic bones or mysterious dog chews made from unknown ingredients, and dogs agree!

 Elk antlers are thick and strong, making them a fun challenge for dogs that love to chomp and chew.
 Elk antlers also tap into your dog’s deep-rooted animal instincts to investigate and chew on things found in nature.

 Let’s check out some of the best recommended chews on the market!